UltiRequiem/rustico/readme.md

 ## uso

-Here's an exmple of what can be achieved with Rustico.
+Here's an example of what can be achieved with Rustico.

 ```rust
 rustico::rustico! {